ShaneIsrael/SIA-Message-Board/README.md

         $ sbt ~run

-Open your browser and go to `http://localhost:9000`.
+Since this is the first run with sbt, it will take a few minutes to build as it downloads all the required dependencies.
+Once it's finished you can open your browser and go to `http://localhost:9000`.
 Play Framework may pop-up and tell you to apply a script, do it.

 ### Import into eclipse
 ---